neuvector/docs/user/pages/02.deploying/01.production/docs.md

 ### Deploy Without Privileged Mode
 On some systems, deployment without using privileged mode is supported.
 These systems must support seccom capabilities and setting the apparmor profile.

-See the section on [Docker deployment](/deploying/docker) for sample compose files or contact support@neuvector.com for assistance.
+See the section on [Docker deployment](/deploying/docker) for sample compose files.

 ### Multi-site, Multi-Cluster Architecture
 For enterprises with multiple locations and where a separate NeuVector cluster can be deployed for each location, the following is a proposed reference architecture.
 Each cluster has its own set of controllers and is separately managed.